-The diffraction of X-rays by the atoms or ions of a crystal, according to a characteristic pattern that enables information to be obtained on the structure of the crystal.
-X-ray diffraction was discovered by Max von Laue (1912) and developed for crystal analysis (X-ray crystallography) by William Henry and William Lawrence Bragg (1912–13).
+X-ray diffraction is the diffraction of X-rays by the atoms or ions of a crystal, according to a characteristic pattern that enables information to be obtained on the structure of the crystal.
+X-ray diffraction was discovered by Max von Laue in 1912 and developed for crystal analysis by William Henry and William Lawrence Bragg in 1912–13.